I’m extremely proud to represent Barnsley East in the House of Commons.

 With my experiences in teaching and as a proud trade unionist, I’ve a strong interest in education and standing up for worker’s rights in Parliament.
 I’ve also pressed the Government regularly on our local police services, welfare problems, our vital NHS services that so many people depend on, transport, and other issues that matter to people in Barnsley.

-My local office and local staff run regular surgeries to hear about the concerns and problems people are experiencing.
+My local staff and I run regular surgeries to hear about the concerns and problems people are experiencing.
 Open to all constituents, I encourage anyone requiring help or wanting to discuss local issues to get in touch.

 You can email me at email@example.com